 Why’d she lay down on the sidewalk outside Hooper’s Store?

 Why’s her father drink so much?

 “ ‘Sesame Street’s” idea of normal includes acceptance forged with questions – naturally a lot more than one finds off Sesame Street.
 Sometimes the show doesn’t get the respect it deserves.
 Consider how a recent news story about Julia opened:

-“Fuzzy favorites Grover, Abby and Elmo are joined by their newest muppet pal, Julia, a character with autism, in 's new nationwide initiative. aims to reduce ‘the stigma of autism’ with the introduction of the first muppet with autism.
+“Fuzzy favorites Grover, Abby and Elmo are joined by their newest muppet pal, Julia, a character with autism, in Sesame Street Workshop's new nationwide initiative.
+Sesame Street and Autism: See Amazing in All Children aims to reduce ‘the stigma of autism’ with the introduction of the first muppet with autism.
 The initiative, created for communities and families with children ages 2 to 5, includes a free downloadable app that incorporates video, digital story cards designed to make daily life tasks easier for families of children with autism,” such as brushing teeth, going to bed and crossing the street.

 Not to mention biting, bolting and public meltdowns.
 I could’ve used one of those apps the middle of one night when our neighbor phoned to say Alex was in her apartment, turning on all the lights.
 Or when he charged toward me outside a Michael’s, biting his own arm because the store didn’t have the plastic animal he’d wanted.

 I do notice that the new character is a girl.
 Autism is five times more common in boys.

 “So if Sesame … were truly interested in representing autism most accurately, wouldn't its new character be a boy?” another article wonders.
 Word from The Street is that Julie took three years to create and that researchers surprised even many of the network execs when they suggested a girl.
 Everyone eventually decided that her gender would eliminate even more misconceptions about autism (mainly that it always afflicts boys).